jonathanbossenger/block-theme-course/module-01/01-Review-Block-Theme-Basics.md

 Let's start by reviewing the requirements for a block theme.
 This is the bare minimum you need to create a working block theme.

-> **Note:** If this is the first time you are learning about block themes you might want to first check out the [Create a Block Theme (Low-Code) course](https://learn.wordpress.org/create-a-block-theme/).
+> **Note:** If this is the first time you are learning about block themes you might want to first check out the [Develop Your First Low-Code Block Theme course](https://learn.wordpress.org/course/develop-your-first-low-code-block-theme/).

 ## Requirements